 - Students, faculty, and staff may use face coverings provided by the university or supply their own.

 - Face coverings may be cloth or disposable.
 They may not have vents or exhalation valves (other than approved NIOSH rated N95 masks).

 - Employees may remove face coverings when alone in their own offices or enclosed workspaces.

 - Students may remove face coverings in their own residence hall rooms or apartments.

-- Students, faculty, and staff may remove face coverings when actively eating or drinking.
+- Students, faculty and staff may remove face coverings when actively eating or drinking.
 Please maintain physical distance from others while eating or drinking and mask up as soon as you are finished.

 Individuals who are unable to wear cloth face coverings due to a medical or behavioral condition or disability may wear an alternate face covering, such as a shield, and maintain a minimum six-foot physical distance at all times.
 Deans may grant a waiver to this policy for students and faculty in a specific class, if requested by the faculty member and necessary to meet the curricular requirements of the course (e.g., theater, voice, language instruction, etc.).
 In those classes, a minimum six-foot physical distance must be maintained at all times, in addition to other protocols that may be established by the university.
 Students who require accommodations must be registered with Disabilities Resources and contact Disabilities Resources (email@example.com) for next steps.
 Employees or campus visitors who require accommodations should contact the Office of Human Resources.

 Removing face coverings is not permitted in classrooms, labs, studios or outdoor tents in use as a classroom, which means that eating or drinking will not be allowed during class.
 Those needing to eat, drink or take medication during in-person class should take a break to do so outside of the classroom, lab or studio.